-A miracle occurs, and instead of falling, the bride’s dress fills with air and works as a parachute allowing her to land safely in the gorge below where she can escape to freedom...although without her groom.
+A miracle occurs, and instead of falling, the bride’s dress fills with air and works like a parachute allowing her to land safely in the gorge below where she can escape to freedom...although without her groom.
 For centuries, the same location was used as the third station in a chain of warning bells constructed in the Zangezur Mountains to warn against enemy attacks.

 The guards in the nearby Kordzor would sound their alarm bell, which passed the news to Khot village who sounded their alarm, alerting the Harsnadzor watchtower to ring their bell which could be heard at Tatev Monastery.
 The main bell in Tatev could be heard across a 50km radius and the entire region would be alerted to the impending invasion.
 Invading enemies destroyed the chain of bells by destroying the bell in Khot village, but today the Harsnadzor watchtower remains with the chains that once held the warning bell.

-For a less historic source of excitement, visitors can also arrange paragliding tours which depart from the nearby Goris airport and travel over the entire Tatev region.
+For a less historic source of excitement, visitors can also arrange paragliding tours that depart from the nearby Goris airport and travel over the entire Tatev region.
 In addition, by the summer of 2018, the Wings of Tatev is planning to expand beyond the typical cable car ride.
 Soon, riders can take a special trip and parachute from the car into the deep gorge!

 Published February 19, 2018